Pav-Osmolski/Custom-XAMPP-LAMP-MAMP-localhost-Page/README.md

 ![Modular JS](https://img.shields.io/badge/JavaScript-ES6%20Modules-yellow)
 ![Last Commit](https://img.shields.io/github/last-commit/Pav-Osmolski/AMPBoard)

-**AMPBoard** is a modern, modular localhost dashboard for developers working with XAMPP, LAMP, or MAMP stacks.
+**AMPBoard** is a modern, modular dashboard for developers using Apache, MySQL, and PHP — whether on localhost or remote servers.
-It replaces the plain Apache index page with a responsive, feature-rich control panel that displays your local projects, monitors system stats, and manages Apache & MySQL — all from one sleek interface.
+It replaces the plain Apache index page with a responsive, feature-rich control panel that displays your projects, monitors system stats, and manages Apache & MySQL — all from one sleek interface.

+Advanced Apache specific tools like Vhosts Management, Restart Apache, Inspector and Log Viewer, require server-level access when deployed remotely.

 ✅ Requires **PHP 7.1+**
 ✅ Works on **Windows, macOS, and Linux**